-To ensure compliance, please retain this completed form for your records and submit a copy to kathleen.vonk@veterans.ny.gov no later than August 1, 2019.
+To ensure compliance, please retain this completed form for your records and submit a copy to kathleen.vonk@veterans.ny.gov no later than August 1, 2022.

-XXIX.
+XXXIV.
 Course Catalog

-The following list includes regular and required courses as well as electives that have been offered in the past.
+The following list includes regular and required courses as well as electives that have been offered recently.
 The courses are divided by Course Area.
-For information regarding if and when a course is likely to be offered again, please contact the Academic Dean, Dr. Ora Horn Prouser (ohornprouser@ajrsem.org).
+For information regarding if and when a course is likely to be offered again, please contact the Academic Dean, Dr. Ora Horn Prouser (ohornprouser@ajr.edu).